Residents react after eviction notice goes viral on Facebook

 "I'm not surprised by what you are saying.
 But I also don't agree, because that's the market," Blackburn said.
 "She does anything and everything she can to collect the money."

-She says if rent isn't in by the 15th, it is sent over to evicions - and that process starts.
+She says if rent isn't in by the 15th, it is sent over to evictions — and that process starts.

 Joshua Clay says he understand the process, but thinks the complex didn't have to stoop low to get their point across.